Astienth/Gazzlers_bHaptics/README.md

 ## Manual installation</br>
 1) Get the zip file from the link above : [https://github.com/Astienth/Gazzlers_bHaptics/releases/download/1.0/Gazzlers_bHaptics.zip](https://github.com/Astienth/Gazzlers_bHaptics/releases/download/1.0/Gazzlers_bHaptics.zip) </br>
 2) Extract the zip content into the game root folder, the folder containing the GAZZLERS.exe</br>
+3) Connect your devices to the bhaptic player
-5) Just start the game up, the mod will load and you will feel a heartbeat effect.</br>
+4) Just start the game up, the mod will load and you will feel a heartbeat effect.</br>